 It’s important to be aware of this process, as it can impact the compensation you ultimately receive.
 The good news is that with the guidance of an experienced personal injury attorney, you can skillfully negotiate your liens to maximize your settlement.

-If you are unsure if you have an outstanding lien, want to learn how a lien affects your personal injury settlement, or need to negotiate your liens, contact a Louisiana personal injury lawyer to arrange a complimentary consultation.
+If you are unsure if you have an outstanding lien, want to learn how a lien affects your personal injury settlement, or need to negotiate your liens, contact a personal injury lawyer to arrange a complimentary consultation.

 What is a Lien in a Personal Injury Case?